-A dry cough and a sore throat often occur together, triggered by environmental irritants or conditions such as allergies, infections and chronic diseases.
-Most cases respond to a combination of home remedies and over-the-counter medications.
+It’s common to have a dry cough and sore throat at the same time, as both can be triggered by environmental irritants or conditions such as allergies or infections.
+Most of the time, symptoms improve with a combination of home remedies and over-the-counter (OTC) medications.
 Persistent or recurrent dry cough and sore throat should be evaluated by a physician.

 Hydrate and Soothe